arunsy/LendingClub/README.md

-# Lending Club Case Study
+# Lending Club - Online Personal Loan
-> Analyse the data using Exploratory Analysis and decide whether the applicant is eligible for the loan.
+> Analyse the data using Exploratory Data Analysis and decide whether the applicant is eligible for the loan.

 ## Table of Contents